|Nutrition Facts (per serving)|

 The golden Cadillac is a delicious cocktail that was developed in the 1970s.
-A fantastic dessert cocktail, this creamy martini is light on the alcohol and pairs nicely with almost any sweet dessert, especially if it includes chocolate.
+A fantastic dessert drink, this creamy martini is light on the alcohol and pairs nicely with almost any sweet dessert, especially if it includes chocolate.

 The key ingredient for this recipe is Galliano, that golden liqueur in a tall bottle that towers over all others in the bar.
 It adds a distinct taste to the slightly rich martini, as it incorporates over 30 flavors, including anise seed and vanilla.
 When paired with the light, sweet chocolate of crème de cacao and cream, you get an intriguing contrast of flavors that is a pure delight.

 To make this recipe even more appealing, it's a quick one to mix up and very easy to remember since the three ingredients are poured in equal amounts.
 The Golden Cadillac is definitely a great drink to add to your repertoire for those times when you're in the mood for a little indulgence.

 3/4 ounce cream